kicksent/aravind-website/_posts/2018-07-23-how-i-added-netlify-cms-to-my-website.markdown

 header:
   teaser: /assets/images/netlify-cms-640.jpg
 excerpt: >-
-  Netlify CMS is an open-source React app that acts as a wrapper for the Git workflow.
-Read how I added it to my static website made with Jekyll.
+  I have been using Atom to edit markdown files to write new posts.
+But often, I have felt like using a simpler and less hard core editor.
+Netlify CMS is an open-source React app that wraps your Git workflow and provides a nice in-browser editing environment.
+Read about how I added it to my static website made with Jekyll.
 description: >-
-  Netlify CMS is an open-source React app that acts as a wrapper for the Git workflow.
-Read how I added it to my static website made with Jekyll.
+  I have been using Atom to edit markdown files to write new posts.
+But often, I have felt like using a simpler and less hard core editor.
+Netlify CMS is an open-source React app that wraps your Git workflow and provides a nice in-browser editing environment.
+Read about how I added it to my static website made with Jekyll.
 og_image: /assets/images/netlify-cms-640.jpg
 ---
 {% include figure class="centered" url="netlify-cms.jpg" image_path="netlify-cms-640.jpg" alt="Netlify CMS Interface" caption="Rocking the Netlify CMS interface on my Website!" %}